coq/coq/doc/sphinx/language/gallina-extensions.rst

    extended the Calculus of Inductive Constructions with a new binary term constructor `r.(p)` representing a primitive projection `p` applied to a record object `r` (i.e., primitive projections are always applied).
-   Even if the record type has parameters, these do not appear at applications of the projection, considerably reducing the sizes of terms when manipulating parameterized records and type checking time.
+   Even if the record type has parameters, these do not appear in the internal representation of applications of the projection, considerably reducing the sizes of terms when manipulating parameterized records and type checking time.
    On the user level, primitive projections can be used as a replacement